Hazwani Helmi: Modelling and voiceover career

 Other than being active in the entertainment and humanity industry, Hazwani has expanded her career into the modelling field.
 She became a model for the official campaign for HelizaGuzelHive.
 The campaign was filmed in New Zealand (2016).
 Apart from that, she was also invited to became a model for Scarftan, Rayyan Hayya for Ramadan campaign (2019) and Cacas (2021).
 Over and above, she has done a voiceover for a Malaysian commercial product, Susu Ilham (2019).

 Ayat Cinta Dari Tuhan

-This is one of Hazwani's projects that she has buckled down wholeheartedly.
-It was her first time doing it all in the making of music progress.
-She was a lyricist, composer, music arranger and director for this single.
-Ayat Cinta Dari Tuhan is a song that she composed based on a real story that was inspired by an anonymous person.
-Hence, Ayat Cinta dari Tuhan was produced in 2019.
+"Ayat Cinta dari Tuhan" was produced in 2019 and was one of Hazwani's music projects.
+For the single, she served as lyricist, composer, music arranger, and director.
+The song was composed based on a real-life story inspired by an anonymous individual.